 Andreas: Of course!
 It was actually recommended to me by a friend of mine.
 He said you should really look this place up, the professors are amazing, the place is amazing, it’s related to your studies.
 He said only good things.
 So, Frankfurt was the first place I applied to and it was basically the only place I really wanted an answer from.
 I am happy to be here.

-Bernhard: Well, I would say if you are thinking of entering finance and consulting, know your accounting and your finance and if you can take classes in that arena, do that.
-Otherwise, take advantage of all the career development opportunities, take as many internships as you can during the time to get to know what kind of firm you are interested in working with.
-If you’re an international student try to develop your German skills to a good proficiency level by the time you graduate.
-And yeah, also just enjoy the time that you have, enjoy the flexibility that comes with being a student, because when you start working a lot of that goes away.
-But if you say you want to go into finance or consulting then why not choose another program which focusses on finance?
-Why choose purely economics as it is taught here?
-Because I don’t want to do finance my whole life, I want to still know econ and do an econ job later on.
-However, there is very few econ only things that you can do with a master's in econ.
+Bernhard: Take advantage of all the career development opportunities, take as many internships as you can during the time to get to know what kind of firm you are interested in working with.
+If you’re an international student, try to develop your German skills to a good proficiency level by the time you graduate.
+And, also just enjoy the time that you have, enjoy the flexibility that comes with being a student, because when you start working a lot of that goes away.

-Darius: I’d say do it, go for it if you kind of like the idea of going to Frankfurt and studying a very international master program that is definitely broad in what is taught but is also refreshing the basic knowledge that you may or may not have from your bachelors.
+Darius: I’d say do it, go for it if you like the idea of going to Frankfurt and studying in a very international master program that is definitely broad in what is taught but is also refreshing the basic knowledge that you may or may not have from your bachelor's.

 Nicole: You should pep up your math skills, especially for macro.
 And you should join learning groups.

 Ida: Come to university, form learning groups and spend time on campus because it’s worth it.
 Additionally, you will find it easier to get into the topics.
-Studying is not only going to class and to learn but also to spend time with the people and to enjoy the student lifestyle.
-Enjoy it once again during the master before you will eventually start to work.
+Studying is not only going to class and learning, but also spending time with the people and enjoying the student lifestyle.
+Enjoy it during the master's before you will eventually start to work.